DJI Drone Diagnostics Australia

 Repair quote after inspection

-Not every repair starts with a clearly broken arm or damaged camera.
-Many drones arrive with intermittent warnings, charging issues, unstable hover behaviour, or faults that only show up after storage or firmware changes.
+Not every DJI repair starts with a clearly broken arm or damaged camera.
+Many drones arrive with intermittent warnings, charging issues, unstable hover behaviour, or faults that only appear after storage, impact, or an update.

-- Useful for unclear, intermittent, or non-visible faults
+- Useful for unclear, intermittent, or non-visible DJI faults

-- Ideal when the owner knows the symptom but not the failed component
+- Good starting point when the symptom is clear but the failed part is not

 - Supports Australia-wide mail-in assessment and Ballarat drop-off